emteknetnz/silverstripe-rest-api/README.md

 ### DELETE<a name="readme-http-delete"></a>

 The `DELETE` HTTP request is used to delete an existing record where ID is specified in the URL.
+If the `Versioned` extension from the `silverstripe/versioned` module has been applied to the DataObject then the `doArchive()` method is called on the DataObject which deletes it from other the draft and live versions of the site.
+If the `Versioned` extension has not bee applied then the `delete()` method will be called on DataObject instead.

 Example:
 - `curl -X DELETE https://mysite.test/api/pages/123`